mmatyas/supermariowar/README.md

 ### Build configuration

-You can change the bild setting by setting various CMake flags.
+You can change the build setting by setting various CMake flags.
 The simplest way to do this is by running `cmake-gui ..` from the Build directory.
 You can read a short description of an element by hovering the mouse on its name.

+Alternatively, you can pass the options directly to CMake as `-DFLAGNAME=VALUE` (eg. `cmake .. -DUSE_SDL2_LIBS=1`).

 ## How to play